techtribe/magento-instant-catalog/README.md

 bin/magento-docker bash
 bin/magento admin:user:create
 ```
+### Kibana
+If you want to know what is going on within ElasticSearch, Kibana is installed and can be reached here: https://magento2.docker:5601.

+For more information check https://www.elastic.co/guide/en/kibana/current/getting-started.html or use Google.

 ### xDebug on/off
 Using xDebug during development is highly recommended.
 Though it will slowdown the system substantially.
 So keep in mind turning it off before starting heavy tasks.